Review: Disney’s Art of Animation Resort

 - You’d pick the Lion King buildings because these are the only ones at Art of Animation that don’t surround a pool.
 This makes them quieter.

 - Second floor or higher to limit corridor noise, which in the Family Suite buildings can be a problem on the first floor.

-- Hourglass Lake view, and thus Building 6, for two reasons.
-First, this is the best view (Art of Animation and Pop Century are the only value resorts on a lake; why not take advantage of that view?).
-Second, movies are shown at night in the courtyard between the two Lion King buildings, so the Hourglass Lake view also avoids noise from them.
+- Hourglass Lake view, and thus Building 6, because this is the best view (Art of Animation and Pop Century are the only value resorts on a lake; why not take advantage of that view?).

 - And the Finding Nemo side of Building 6 as that will put you closer to the central services of the resort.